What is an entrepreneur?

 choose your legal status;

-- register your company ;
+- register your company;

-- draw up your articles of association;
+- draft your articles of association;

 -